USC Cardiac and Vascular Institute (CVI) director discusses exceptional options available at USC.

-Established in 2006, the USC CardioVascular Thoracic Institute (CVTI) at Keck Medicine of USC brings together cardiothoracic surgeons, vascular surgeons, cardiologists, anesthesiologists and other health-care professionals in a multidisciplinary practice.
-The CVTI has gained a reputation as a leader in both research and clinical care, and has been an early adopter of many cutting-edge technologies including robotic and minimally invasive surgery, percutaneous heart valve replacement, endovascular aortic interventions and ablation therapies for complex arrhythmias, to name a few.
+Established in 2006, the USC CVI at Keck Medicine of USC brings together cardiothoracic surgeons, vascular surgeons, cardiologists, anesthesiologists and other health care professionals in a multidisciplinary practice.
+The CVI has gained a reputation as a leader in both research and clinical care and has been an early adopter of many cutting-edge technologies, including robotic and minimally invasive surgery, percutaneous heart valve replacement, endovascular aortic interventions and ablation therapies for complex arrhythmias, to name a few.

-Why does CVTI place such emphasis on heart valve repair or replacement?
+Why does USC CVI place such emphasis on heart valve repair or replacement?

 Several factors have changed our practice in recent years.
 We have seen a big impact from cholesterol-lowering drugs.
-And many people in Southern California have adopted a heathier lifestyle.
+And many people in Southern California have adopted a healthier lifestyle.
 What we are seeing now is that, because people are living longer, they are developing valvular heart disease simply because of age.
-Right now about 80 percent of the procedures we perform are on heart valves.
+Right now about 80% of the procedures we perform are on heart valves.
 As the baby boomers age, we expect to see more of this in the future.

 When and why did you decide to adopt minimally invasive valve repair procedures?